 The Holy Trinity Column in Olomouc is richly adorned with Baroque statues – they cover the whole surface of it.
 Namely, these are 18 sculptures of saints, 12 light-bearer figures and 12 relief busts of the apostles, with a large sculptural group of the Assumption of Virgin Mary and the main Holy Trinity sculpture on the very top.
 This unique landmark has the highest number of Baroque statues in Central Europe.

-Jewish Quarter and St Procopius Basilica in Trebic
+Trebic - Jewish Quarter & St Procopius Basilica

 Contributed by Kami of Kami and the Rest of the World